Your Team Has Great AI Workflows. They Just Live on One Person's Laptop.

 A skill is just a folder

 That's worth repeating, because the name sounds heavier than it is.
 A skill is a folder.
-At the center of it is a skill.md file - the name, a description, and the core instructions.
-That's what the agent reads first to understand what the skill does and when to use it.
+At the center of it is a SKILL.md file with a name, a description, and the core instructions.
+The description is not just documentation.
+It is routing metadata that helps the agent understand what the skill does and when to use it.

 From there, you can layer in as much or as little as the workflow needs.
-A references folder holds deeper documentation, things like CLI tool specs or conventions the agent needs to follow for a specific task.
-A scripts folder is where you put deterministic code - Python, Node, whatever runs the same way every time so the agent isn't generating the same logic from scratch on every invocation.
-Templates lock in output shapes: always the same HTML report structure, always the same JSON contract, always the same folder layout for a new repo.
+A references/ folder holds deeper documentation, things like CLI tool specs or conventions the agent needs to follow for a specific task.
+A scripts/ folder is where you put deterministic code, Python, Node, Bash, whatever runs the same way every time, so the agent isn't generating the same logic from scratch on every invocation.
+Templates or assets lock in reusable output shapes: the same HTML report structure, the same JSON contract, the same folder layout for a new repo.

 Why this is different from an MCP